-Ofqual, the qualifications regulator for England, defines a private candidate as 'a candidate who pursues a course of study independently but makes an entry and takes an examination at an approved examination centre'.
+The regulators define a private candidate as 'a candidate who pursues a course of study independently but makes an entry and takes an examination at an approved examination centre'.

 A candidate cannot enter as both a private candidate and as an internal candidate at the same centre in the same examination series.
 (Note: the use of this term is generally limited to general qualifications; it is less commonly used in vocational qualifications.)